Charity run empowers special needs children

 “This is the fifth year and the number has grown over the years with full participation of parents, volunteers and most importantly, individual sponsors who have not only sponsored the registration of the special needs children but also their prizes.”

-Former race director of KL Bar Run, Lilian Lee said she witnessed first-hand the benefits of sports for special needs and underprivileged children.
+Former race director of Care2Run Lilian Lee said she witnessed first-hand the benefits of sports for special needs and underprivileged children.

 “I have seen children transformed through their participation in the programme.
 Therefore, when the KL Bar Sports Committee came up with the idea of collaborating with a charitable organisation for the KL Bar Run, I recommended Care2Run to the Sports Committee.